-Table for Bread.
-There was a gold table in the tabernacle that always had fresh bread on it, and wine.
-That's what a garden would produce, like the garden of Eden.
+Table for Bread - There was a gold table in the tabernacle that always had fresh bread on it, and wine.
+That's what gardens produce, like the garden of Eden.
 There is food in God's presence, bread and wine.
+In the new Eden, the tree of life has twelve kinds of fruit, one each month.

 Lampstand - there was a gold lampstand in the tabernacle, which we call a "menorah."
 It had a main stem and six branches, three on each side, seven lamps in all.
 These lamps burned oil, and the priests kept those lamps going day and night.
-Light was the first thing God made, and in God's presence there is always light.
-The holy city is like that, too.
+In Genesis 1, light was the first thing God made, and in God's presence there is always light.
+The holy city is like that, too, much light.